-U. T. San Antonio seeks to construct a 138,182 gross-square-foot building to house the new School of Data Science as part of the downtown campus.
+U. T. San Antonio will construct a 138,182 gross square foot building to house the new School of Data Science as part of the Downtown Campus.
 This building will create an additional 92,500 assignable square feet (ASF) to the overall UTSA campus inventory.
-Subject to further program development, the proposed facility is expected to provide space for computational teaching and research labs, student collaboration space, and faculty office space.
-The School of Data Science will be the first in Texas and foundational to U. T. San Antonio's already topranked cybersecurity programs.
-The school will answer the national call for data science, data management, and information technology workforce needs.
+Subject to further program development, the facility will provide space for computational teaching and research labs, student collaboration space, and faculty office space.
+The School of Data Science will be the first in Texas and foundational to U. T. San Antonio's already top-ranked cybersecurity programs.
+The School will answer the national call for data science, data management, and information technology workforce needs.
 It will supply intellectual talent to companies in the growing San Antonio tech corridor and will generate valuable synergy with federal agencies and industry partners.

-The estimated total project cost of \$57,000,000 would be funded with \$40,000,000 in Permanent University Funds and \$17,000,000 from other sources.
-Additional information is set forth on the following pages.
+The estimated total project cost of \$57,000,000 will be funded with \$40,000,000 in PUF and \$17,000,000 from other sources.
+Additional information is set forth below.